 Today, it's known as "The Biggest Show in New Mexico."

 The New Mexico State Fair in Albuquerque started decades after most state fairs,.
 But unlike its trailblazing neighbors, it was an immensely popular hit from the outset when it opened in 1881.

 The first fair (which opened before New Mexico was even an official state!) ran a total of five days which attracted huge crowds

 owners knew knew an opportunity when they saw one, and invested heavily.

 Crowd pleasing trapeze artists and other daredevil acts like parachute jumpers

 who jumped from hot air balloons -- and even a pool-diving mule -- eventually earned the fair a reputation as being one of the greatest annual events in the Southwest.

 Entertainment, of course, is still a big draw along with artisans, performers,

 and food vendors showcasing the state's rich Spanish and Native American heritage and culture.

 Not to be outdone by rivals, the New Mexico State Fair closely follows an All-American venue featuring livestock shows and exhibits, as well as cooking and gardening competitions.

 The New Mexico State Fair concert lineup has in the past included such star headliners as Josh Turner, Randy Travis, Tanya Tucker, and many others.

-This year, the full 2018 concert and entertainment schedule will be announced in May with individual tickets going on sale in late July.
+This year, the full 2018 concert and entertainment schedule was announced May with individual tickets going on sale in late July.